webrecorder/browsertrix/frontend/docs/docs/user-guide/workflow-setup.md

 ### Fail Crawl If Not Logged In

-When enabled, the crawler will fail the crawl if it behaviors detect that the browser is not logged in for specific supported social media sites.
+When enabled, the crawl will fail if behaviors detect the presence or absence of content on supported pages indicating that the browser is not logged in.

 For more details see [the Browsertrix Crawler documentation for Fail on Content Check](https://crawler.docs.browsertrix.com/user-guide/behaviors/#fail-on-content-check).